Ripon876/netflix-clone/README.md

-this is a  netflik clone made with react js
+this is a  netflix clone made with react js